ozgeonec/ecommerce-app/README.md

   changeable.
 The state allows React components to manage and update their data, leading to UI updates when the state changes.
 React provides a method called setState to update the state and trigger a re-render of the component.

-  - To compare: Redux is better for larger apps when you need a global state but surely more complex with a lot of boilerplate code. setState is for managing local component state while Redux provides a global store.
+  - To compare: Redux is better for larger apps when we need a global state but surely more complex with a lot of boilerplate code. setState is for managing local component state while Redux provides a global store.